 But there is a bigger difference!
 You see… red wine uses the whole grape when it is being made including the seeds and the skin.

 In the production of white wine, the skin is removed.
-This is why red wine has a richer flavor to it, as compared to white wine.
+This is why it has a richer flavor, as compared to white wine.

 The Red Wine Advantage

 Since red wines include the skin of the grapes, it has a powerful antioxidant called Resveratrol.

 Studies have shown that resveratrol reduces cholesterol, prevents blood clots that could clog your arteries, and prevents damage to blood vessels.

 Even though white wine has benefits like maintaining lung health, but it lacks the high amount of resveratrol that red wine has.